White Zinfandel

-White Zinfandel is a type of Rosé wine that falls between the categories of off-dry and sweet.
-It is made from Zinfandel grapes, which are typically used to produce a full-bodied and spicy red wine, also called Zinfandels.
-White Zinfandels were purportedly created by Sutter Home Family Vineyards winemaker Bob Trinchero in 1975 through a chance occurrence during the fermentation process.
+White Zinfandel is a type of rosé wine made from red Zinfandel grapes that falls between the categories of off-dry and sweet.
+As it is not made from white grapes, it has a blush color, derived from grapes which are typically used to produce a full-bodied and spicy red wine called Zinfandel.

+White Zinfandel was accidentally created by Sutter Home Family Vineyards winemaker Bob Trinchero in 1975.
+In order to concentrate the color and flavor of some Zinfandel wine he was making he drew off some juice, which separation subsequently went through a stuck fermentation but proved saleable.
 In 2018, Sutter Home held a significant market share in the White Zinfandel industry, accounting for 29.1% of the total dollar sales and 73.1% of the 187 mL (6.3 U.S. fl oz) segment of the market.
 Other wineries and beverage manufacturers also produce and sell this variety of wine.